bioinformaticsdotca/CloudComp_2017/module1_lab.md

 In this command, `-it` means run interactively and `-v` maps a file or directory from the VM inside the Docker container.
 Whatever is created inside "/home/ubuntu" (inside the container) will be in the host "/tmp" directory.
 This will allow the files that are created inside the container to survive after the container is terminated.

-The OS inside the Docker container is different than that of the host VM.
-You can check this with:
+The OS inside the Docker container is different than that of the host VM, and you can check this with:

 ```
 cat /etc/lsb-release
 ```

-Recall that we chose Ubuntu 16.04 for our VM.
+Recall that you chose Ubuntu 16.04 for our VM, but the container is built based on a Ubuntu 14.04 image.

 Inside the Docker container, execute the bamstats binary against the sample file.